 An example of a subtle blur which really needs correcting to best represent the quality of the business:

 Tips & Tricks:

 - Make sure that your images in any given section have the same dimensions if they are meant to line up in a column.
 Consistency is key!

 - If the image seems perfect, but just isn’t showing up right, it’s likely an issue with the dimension settings within the website is the cause.
-In this case, get in touch with a website designer to help you with these touch-ups!
+In this case, get in touch with your designer to help you with these web image configurations!

 3. Maintain colour scheme consistency with as few colours as necessary.